SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 In the upcoming window, click **Sigfox**.

-**Note:** If Sigfox is not one of the available options, your subscription needs to include Sigfox.
+**Info:** If Sigfox is not one of the available options, your subscription needs to include Sigfox.

 In the next window, fill in the required information:

 **ID:** Unique device ID.
-The value should be a hexadecimal number.
+The value must be a hexadecimal number.
 **PAC:** Porting authorization code for your device.
-The value should be a hexadecimal number.
+The value must be a hexadecimal number.
 **Contract:** Choose your desired contract.
 **Device Type:** Select your desired device type from the drop-down list.
 **Product Certificate Key:** This key can be located in “https://partners.sigfox.com/”.
 Navigate to your device and copy the certificate key.